Sadjad University

 Sadjad University is a university in Mashhad, Iran.
 Founded in 1995, Sadjad University started until higher education institution being promoted to an industrial university in 2014.
-Due to offering of non-engineering majors including industrial management, sport sciences, English teaching, and law, it was promoted to a general university seven years later in 2020.
+Due to offering of non-engineering majors including industrial management, sport sciences, English teaching, and law, it was promoted to a comprehensive university seven years later in 2020.

 Sadjad University has five faculties for 5000 students studying at this university at different levels of PhD (2 programs), master's (21 programs), bachelor’s (14 programs), non-continuous bachelor’s (4 programs), and associate’s (1 program).